MershaLab/PAMAM/README.md

 Usages of three-way analysis can be found [here](https://github.com/MershaLab/PAMAM/blob/master/Three-way%20usages.docx).

 ## Contributor
+Yadu Gautam, PhD
+Research Fellow
-Dr. Yadu Gautam, Research Fellow, Asthma Division, Cincinnati Childrens's Medical Hospital, Cincinnati
+Asthma Division, Cincinnati Childrens's Medical Hospital, Cincinnati
 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
 See [LICENSE](https://github.com/MershaLab/PAMAM/edit/master/LICENSE) for more details.
 ## Contact
-Contact Dr. Yadu Gautam at yadu.gautam@cchmc.org or Dr. Tesfaye Mersha at tesfaye.mersha@cchmc.org for any question or comment.
+Contact Yadu Gautam at yadu.gautam@cchmc.org or Tesfaye Mersha at tesfaye.mersha@cchmc.org for any question or comment.